joshloh/WikiScrape/README.md

 # WikiScrape project readme file
 ## Requirements
-- Python 2.x
+- Python 2.x OR Python 3.x
-- BeautifulSoup
+- BeautifulSoup4
 	- Pip
 		- If using Cygwin, needs the `python-setuptools` package
 		- Install pip by running `easy_install-2.x pip` (where `2.x` is the Python2 version that is installed)